Revisiting Entropy in Reinforcement Learning for Large Reasoning Models: How Does the Entropy of LLMs Trained with RLVR Correlate with Their Performance?

 \subsection{Entropy and Response Diversity}

-\begin{findings} The diversity of responses generated by LLMs is strongly positively correlated with both the entropy of these responses and the entropy of the LLMs during training. \end{findings}
+\begin{findings} The diversity of responses generated by LLMs is strongly and positively correlated with their entropy during training. \end{findings}

 To examine the relationship between response diversity and model entropy, we control LLM entropy using vanilla entropy regularization by varying the regularization coefficient.
 Experiments are conducted with coefficients $\{0.001, 0.002\}$, without entropy regularization, and with a negative coefficient $-0.001$ that explicitly promotes entropy minimization.
-Response diversity is measured using the \texttt{N-gram Diversity} \citep{DBLP:conf/naacl/LiGBGD16} and \texttt{SelfBLEU} \citep{DBLP:conf/sigir/ZhuLZGZWY18} metrics.
-Formal definitions of these metrics are provided in Appendix~\ref{sec:appendix_experimental_setup}.
+Response diversity is evaluated using the N-gram Diversity \citep{DBLP:conf/naacl/LiGBGD16} and SelfBLEU \citep{DBLP:conf/sigir/ZhuLZGZWY18} metrics.

+The N-gram Diversity metric \citep{DBLP:conf/naacl/LiGBGD16} measures the proportion of unique n-grams relative to the total number of n-grams in the generated responses.
+Let $U_i$ denote the number of unique n-grams and $C_i$ the total number of n-grams of order $i$.
+The metric is defined as follows: